wolwin/WW-mySHT/SHT_RM_Nut/RM-NUT_Server.md

         # NUT-Original: /sbin/upsmon -K >/dev/null 2>&1 && /sbin/upsdrvctl shutdown
         # Test for the UPS shutdown flag
         if /usr/sbin/upsmon -K >/dev/null 2>&1; then
+        # Alternative: if upsmon is not working properly, you can try the following line instaed
+        # if (test -f /var/tmp/killpower)
           # Stop UPS driver instance
           /usr/sbin/upsdrvctl stop
           sleep 2